How often have we experienced listening to someone running as a candidate for some office repeatedly campaign using the slogan, Change?

 - In essence, the goal of a leader’s approach must be to strengthen the vital vision, while making his group consistently more vibrant.

-- The only time that change will count is when it moves an organization progressively and consistently towards energizing experiences, which create an enriched and evolved group, that will thus become more sustainable.
+- The only time that change will count is when it moves an organization progressively and consistently towards energizing experiences.
+This will create an enriched and evolved group, that will thus become more sustainable.

 Unless a leader knows how he will change something, and why, change may often be less than impactful and/or helpful.
 Always ask that individual how it will lead to a group which will IMPROVE.